Since Chubb’s founding, we have considered engagement with a wide range of global stakeholders—customers, employees, agents

 Chubb also is a member of several organizations that support diverse suppliers, including the National Gay & Lesbian Chamber

 of Commerce, National Minority Supplier Development Council, Inc., Women Presidents' Educational Organization and Financial

 Chubb maintains relationships with federal and state regulators, agencies and legislative bodies to share our views on a range

 of public policy and regulatory issues.
-At the federal level, we collaborate with industry associations to discuss issues
+We collaborate with industry associations, such as the American Insurance Association

-on the basis of sexual orientation or gender identity, and supporting an optional federal charter to enhance regulatory uniformity
+of sexual orientation or gender identity and an optional federal charter to enhance regulatory uniformity in the United States.

-Chubb’s strong commitment to effective corporate governance permeates our entire culture, from the board of directors and our
+75 years.
+Our commitment to effective corporate governance permeates our entire culture, from the board of directors and our

 executive management team through our employee ranks.